fengjixuchui/linux-kernel-enriched-corpus/README.md

-# Linux Kernel Regression Corpus for Fuzzers
+# Linux Kernel Regression Corpus for Fuzzers : **_Enriched Corpus_**

-Documentation for using and generating the corpus provided here.
+Documentation for using and generating the Enriched corpus provided here.

 For more questions, feel free to email [Palash Oswal](https://oswalpalash.com) or [Rohan Padhye](https://rohan.padhye.org).

-## Using corpus with Syzkaller
+## Using Enriched corpus with Syzkaller

 The latest copy of the Corpus file [corpus.db](./corpus.db) is available in this repository.
 The file is updated daily.